|Admission Standards||Very High|

 63% of University of Arizona freshman were in the top twenty five percent of their high school graduating class.

 |Bottom 25% of class||2%|

-What are the requirements for admission to University of Arizona and what considerations affect admission decisions?
+What are the requirements for admission to University of Arizona and what student information is used for admission decisions?

 |Completion of College Preparatory Program||Recommended|